Patient & Family Support

 Illinois Medical District Guest House Foundation

 UI Health is proud to partner with the Illinois Medical District (IMD) Guest House Foundation to provide affordable housing services for those who must travel to receive healthcare at UI Health.
+Learn more about the IMD Guest House.

 Living Donor Support